 Examples of issues you can report

-Pesticides or other chemical products
+A pesticides or other chemical product

 - lacking or having deficient labelling